-Yes, I have issues.
+And yes, I have issues too.
 But these issues don’t prevent me from being very self-sufficient.
-Neurotypicals can have “issues,” as well.
+Neurotypicals can have “issues” as well.

 If an autistic person told you she has to take Valium in order to relax on a plane flight, you might think this is because of her autism.
 But many Valium users are neurotypical.

 Off to College out of State at Age 17

 I moved out of state to live in a college dormitory at age 17 and had no problems adjusting to this mammoth change.
 This seems “anti-autistic.”